Exasol R Package

 medv DOUBLE

-# Check again the list of tables contained in the Exasol database
+# verify that the table exists in the Exasol database

 dbListTables(exaconn)